OCA/bank-payment/account_payment_order_return/README.rst

 #.
 Create a new record.
 #.
 Click on button "Create Payment Lines fron Journal Items" to open the
    wizard.
 #.
-Click on the "Linked to an Invoice or Refund " check.
-#.
 Click on the "Include move lines from returns " check.
 #.
 Fill other options.
 #.
 Click on button "Add All Move Lines".